wri/Aqueduct40/data_dictionary_country-rankings.md

 ## Country Baseline

-This dataset contains select Aqueduct indicators aggregated to the administrative level 0—country level.
+This dataset contains select Aqueduct™ indicators aggregated to the administrative level 0—country level.

 The data can be filtered using the following fields: "identifiers", "indicators", and "weights.